• Home

 1 cup raisins

-In a large bowl, combine water, yeast, raisins, sugar, and salt.
+In a large bowl, combine water, yeast, sugar, salt, and raisins.
 Let sit five minutes.
-Stir in flour with a heavy spoon until dough becomes too stiff to continue stirring easily.
+Stir in the first cup and a half of flour with a heavy spoon.
+Add the next cup of flour a little at a time as needed, stirring until dough becomes too stiff to continue stirring easily.
 Add a little more flour and begin kneading.
-The amount of flour is approximate–your mileage may vary!
+The 3 cups flour is approximate–your mileage may vary!
 Continue adding flour and kneading until the dough is smooth and elastic.
 Let dough rise in a greased, covered bowl until doubled.
-(Usually, 30-60 minutes.)
-Uncover bowl; sprinkle in a little more flour and knead again before shaping dough into a loaf.
+(Usually, about an hour.)
+Uncover bowl; sprinkle in a little more flour and knead briefly before shaping dough into a loaf.
 Place in a greased loaf pan and cover with greased wax paper or a wet paper towel.
 Let rise until loaf is tall and beautiful!
 (About an hour, depending on the temperature in your kitchen.)

 Bake for 25 minutes in a preheated 350-degree oven.

-Note: I replaced one cup of the all-purpose flour with whole wheat in the bread pictured here.
+Note: I replaced one cup of the all-purpose flour with whole wheat flour in this recipe.
 You can use straight all-purpose flour, part whole wheat as I did, or make it all whole wheat.
 (Use homemade dough enhancer if you’re making it with all whole wheat!)

 The Farmhouse Table Index–See All My Recipes